oemof/tespy/doc/tutorials_examples/district_heating.rst

 The single consumers are connected to the main grid with a control valve at the outlet and each fork is connected with a pipe to the next fork.
-Also, the main grid may have a dead end (e. g. in the housing areas, see subsystem closed) or is open to connect to another part of the grid (industrial area, see subsystem open).
+Also, the main grid may have a dead end (e.g. in the housing areas, see subsystem closed) or is open to connect to another part of the grid (industrial area, see subsystem open).
 Additionally, each branch of the main grid is connected to the upstream part with the fork subsystem (Ki, see subsystem fork).